What is the first train from Sevenoaks to London (Monday to Friday) on which off-peak tickets are valid?

 City Thameslink [CTK], London Blackfriars [BFR], London Bridge [LBG], London Cannon Street [CST], London Charing Cross [CHX], London Waterloo [WAT], London Waterloo East [WAE], London Victoria [VIC], Vauxhall [VXH]

-‘London Terminals’ tickets are not valid for Farringdon or St Pancras.
-You need to buy a special ticket for these stations; the rail-only ticket is cheaper than the “Sevenoaks to Underground Zone 1” ticket.
+‘London Terminals’ tickets are not valid for travel from the south to Farringdon or St Pancras.
+They are only valid as far as City Thameslink.
+You need to buy a special ticket for Farringdon or St Pancras; the rail-only ticket is much cheaper than the “Sevenoaks to Underground Zone 1” ticket.

 Can I travel in First Class if I have a Standard Class ticket but find that no Standard Class seats are available?

-Only with the prior permission of the Conductor, or if First Class has been declassified.
+Normally, only with the prior permission of the Conductor, or if First Class has been declassified.
+However on Thameslink trains some of the First Class accommodation is always declassified south of the Thames.

 If I am travelling to the North or West of Great Britain on a specific train from London, and my local train to London is delayed, do I have to buy a new ticket?

-In theory, no. The National Conditions of Carriage Clause 12 says:
+The National Conditions of Travel Clause 9.4 says:

-If you purchase an Advance ticket, you must use that ticket in the train specified when you book your ticket.
-However, if you miss this service because a previous connecting train service was delayed you will be able to travel on the next service provided by the Train Company with whom you were booked to travel without penalty.
+Where you are using a Ticket valid on a specific train service or train services (such as an ‘advance’ Ticket) and you miss a service because a previous connecting train service was delayed, you will be able to travel on the next train service provided by the Train Company with whom you were booked without penalty.